 Some diabetics take insulin only once a week.
 Some take only once a day.
 Others have to take it three times a day with each major meal.

 The body still needs insulin while you sleep to help move sugar from the bloodstream into cells.
 That's why most people will have a higher blood sugar level in the morning.
 One way to treat this is to take insulin before you go to bed.
-It will last from 8 to 9 hours.
+It will do its job while you sleep because it lasts about 8 or 9 hours.

 Recommended Order of Things To Do Do